amanplans/csp-header/README.md

 # csp-header
 This project is created to show the Content Security Policy (CSP) error in Angular.
 The project is a .NET Framework 4.8 MVC application with Angular 15 embedded in it.
+On 2023-04-12 the project has been updated to Angular preview version 16.0.0-next.7, because in this version the keyword `ngCspNonce` has been added to solve CSP errors.

 In order to add the CSP header, we make use of NWebSec, the configuration can be found in the `Startup.Auth.cs` file.
 To add a nonce to Style and Script tags we have added the following lines of code to the `_Layout.cshtml` file.

 ```
 <style @Html.CspStyleNonce()></style>
-<script @Html.CspScriptNonce()></script>
+<script @Html.CspStyleNonce()></script>
 ```

 After the Angular project is built, we put the result in the `Bundles/AngularModules` folder with the following line in the `angular.json` file.